DOI-USGS/volcano-avog2s/README.md

 ==========

-AVOG2S is a collection of programs that can be used to build a Ground-2-Space model of the atmosphere in a similar style to that outlined by Drob, et al, (JGR, v108, p4680, 2003, doi:10.1029/2002JD003307) by smoothly merging 1 or 2 numerical weather prediction (NWP) models (either forecast or reannalysis) with empircal models of the upper atmosphere.
+AVOG2S is a collection of programs that can be used to build a Ground-2-Space model of the atmosphere in a similar style to that outlined by Drob et al., (JGR, v108, p4680, 2003, doi:10.1029/2002JD003307) by smoothly merging 1 or 2 numerical weather prediction (NWP) models (either forecast or reanalysis) with empirical models of the upper atmosphere.
 This Ground-2-Space model can be used for forward modeling of infrasound propagation.
-This model is described in Schwaiger, et al, (submitted) and can be used a both global as well a regional G2S model.
+This model is described in Schwaiger et al., (submitted) and can be used as both global as well as a regional G2S model.
 This model is used by the Alaska Volcano Observatory for infrasound propagation modeling.

 This model relies heavily on externally provided software.
 The following